forestgrape/coronavirus/7_social/controlling.md

 > in work 22.8.

 > Overall the recommended packages is subjective.
-While measures to reduce Covid transmissions can be statistically analysed, the weighting of the society costs is subjective.
+While measures to reduce Covid transmissions can be [statistically analysed](../8_data/data.md#analyse-measures) to some extent, the weighting of the society costs is subjective.

 ### Year Round Measures
 To prevent high rates of hospitalizations, some base measures can be adequate in risk regions.